Old Town Scottsdale Real Estate Market Report — August 2026

 Old Town Scottsdale Real Estate spans three ZIP codes, each with a different character, price band, and inventory mix.
 Strict historic Old Town sits inside 85251 only, but the practical corridor that buyers shop pulls inventory from 85250 and 85257 because of walkability, shared school assignments, and continuous commercial frontage.

-- 85251 (Core Old Town, Entertainment District, Arts District, Waterfront, Fashion Square corridor): Median sale price $745,000, up 6.1 percent YoY.
+- 85251 (Core Old Town, Entertainment District, Arts District, Waterfront, Fashion Square corridor): Median sale price $728,000, down 1.0 percent MoM, up 4.0 percent YoY.
 The condo-heavy heart of Old Town Scottsdale Real Estate, including the Scottsdale Waterfront Residences, The Mark, Optima Camelview Village, Envy, Sentral, and the 5th Avenue Shopping District.
-Roughly 93 percent of inventory is attached.
+93 percent of inventory is attached.
 Schools: Scottsdale Unified (Pueblo Elementary, Mohave Middle, Saguaro HS for the core; Hopi/Tavan/Arcadia HS for far-west addresses near 64th Street).

-- 85250 (Indian Bend boundary, Old Town adjacent SFR pocket, McCormick Ranch edge): Median sale price $935,000, up 4.8 percent YoY.
+- 85250 (Indian Bend boundary, Old Town adjacent SFR pocket, McCormick Ranch edge): Median sale price $918,000, down 0.8 percent MoM, up 3.2 percent YoY.
 The most expensive of the three ZIPs because SFR inventory dominates and lot sizes are larger.
 Anchored by Indian Bend Wash, Chaparral Park, and the established SFR neighborhoods south of Lincoln Drive.
 Schools: Scottsdale Unified (Sequoya Elementary, Mohave Middle, Saguaro HS).
 Note: 85250 is also the south boundary of the Central Scottsdale submarket; verify the Old Town vs Central split by exact address.

-- 85257 (South Scottsdale, SkySong corridor, McKellips boundary): Median sale price $610,000, down 1.5 percent YoY.
+- 85257 (South Scottsdale, SkySong corridor, McKellips boundary): Median sale price $605,000, down 0.5 percent MoM, down 1.0 percent YoY.
 The most affordable entry into the Old Town Scottsdale Real Estate corridor.
 Mid-century single-family stock dominates with active remodel/flip activity.
 Anchored by SkySong (ASU Innovation Center), Eldorado Park, and the Continental Country Club area.
 Schools: Scottsdale Unified (Tonalea K-8, Yavapai Elementary, Ingleside Middle, Coronado HS).
 Note: 85257 is also the core of the South Scottsdale submarket; verify the Old Town vs South split by exact address.

 Which Communities & Districts Define Old Town Scottsdale Real Estate?